 As with any financial product, there are certain risks and disadvantages to be aware of when it comes to equity release.

-With a lifetime mortgage, the most popular type of equity release, one of the main things to note is the effect of compound interest and how this can increase your debt over time.
+With a lifetime mortgage one of the main things to note is the effect of compound interest and how this can increase your debt over time.
 As you won’t be making any monthly repayments, the debt will grow with the interest added onto interest.

 Other potential drawbacks of equity release include that it will reduce the value of your estate, and may affect your entitlement to means-tested benefits now – or in the future.

-WIth a home reversion plan, you will no longer be the legal owner of the property and you will receive less than the market value when it is sold to the home reversion company.
+WIth a home reversion plan, the other form or equity release, you will no longer be the legal owner of the property and you will receive less than the market value when it is sold to the home reversion company.

 We specialise in offering reliable equity release advice.
 If you want to find out whether it could be the right choice for you, we can help you.
 Our expert team can be contacted on 0800 188 4812 (lines are open Monday-Friday, 9am-5.30pm), by email at [email protected] or you can request a callback.